Stormlv3/ID623001-introduction-to-algorithmic-problem-solving/assessment-tasks/assessment-02/assessment-02.md

     public void Shoot(GameObject target)
     {
         // TODO: Instantiate a bullet, set its target to the enemy we want to shoot.
-        // Make sure we update our lastShotTime.
+        // Make sure we update our lastShotTime to Time.time (see resource below).
     }

     // TODO: When an object with the "Enemy" tag enters EnemyShooter's trigger, it should add that enemy's GameObject to its list of enemies who are in range.